 It’s removed by levering up and in.
 It’s held in place by several long locating slots and a couple of more standard clips up the front in the footwell area.
 Just pop these out by levering straight outward.

 Once removed you will then be able to remove the inner door seal that goes around the door 360 deg.
-Tip.
+Important Tip.
 Make a mark with a pen as to where the mould sits by marking the seal and the car body.
 This way when you put the seal back you can align the pen marks assuring the seal is installed back in the same location as before.
 The seal has a varying profile that is required to go back the same way, so don’t just pull it out at random without taking notes.
 You can thank me for this later…

 Step 4: Removing The Moulding Screws